European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

     operating on that value.

-    But the reason becomes obvious when we want to use device properties for anything else than their value.
+    But the reason becomes obvious when we want to use device properties for anything other than their value.
 Most simply, ``help(device.speed)`` should not show the help for float values, but actually give help on the device's parameter.